 A few sites constructed years ago still lack approvals from the Civil Airport Administration and the IDF, even though applications for the approvals were submitted a long time ago.
 Furthermore, there are administrative or other delays in some of the building and planning committees in issuing building permits to sites.
-Pelephone is consequently operating a number of broadcasting sites before obtaining the requisite building permits.
-Applications for the building permits were submitted by Pelephone to the building and planning authorities and are at various stages of discussion or approval.
+Telephone is consequently operating a number of broadcasting sites before obtaining the requisite building permits.
+Applications for the building permits were submitted by Telephone to the building and planning authorities and are at various stages of discussion or approval.

-Construction of a broadcasting site without a building permit constitutes a breach of the law and in some cases it has led to the issuing of demolition orders of sites or the filing of indictments or instigation of civil proceedings against Pelephone and some of its officers.
+Construction of a broadcasting site without a building permit constitutes a breach of the law and in some cases it has led to the issuing of demolition orders of sites or the filing of indictments or instigation of civil proceedings against Telephone and some of its officers.

-At the reporting date Pelephone has succeeded in most of the above cases in refraining from demolition or delaying implementation of the demolition orders as part of arrangements made with the planning and building authorities in order to attempt to regulate the missing licensing.
-These arrangements did not require an admission of guilt and/or conviction of Pelephone's officers.
+At the reporting date Telephone has succeeded in most of the above cases in refraining from demolition or delaying implementation of the demolition orders as part of arrangements made with the planning and building authorities in order to attempt to regulate the missing licensing.
+These arrangements did not require an admission of guilt and/or conviction of Telephone's officers.
 Notwithstanding, there is no certainty that this situation will continue in future, or that there will be no further cases where demolition orders will be issued and indictments will be filed because of building permits, including against officers.

-Like other cellular operators in Israel, Pelephone might be required to dismantle broadcasting sites before the requisite approvals and permits have been obtained, on the dates stipulated in the law.
+Like other cellular operators in Israel, Telephone might be required to dismantle broadcasting sites before the requisite approvals and permits have been obtained, on the dates stipulated in the law.
 If it is legally required that sites in a given geographic area be simultaneously demolished, service in that area is liable to deteriorate until substitute broadcasting sites can be built.

-3.18.5 Antitrust
+3.15.5 Antitrust

-The document setting out the terms of the merger between Pelephone and the Company includes various restrictions as to cooperation between the companies which were updated in 2010 (see Section 2.16.8E).
+The document setting out the terms of the merger between Telephone and the Company includes various restrictions as to cooperation between the companies which were updated in 2010 (see Section 2.16.8E).

-3.18.6 Standards
+3.15.6 Standards

-Pelephone conducts routine durability and quality control tests of its facilities.
-The quality control and supervision do not detract from Pelephone's responsibility towards its customers for the quality of the services it provides.
+Telephone conducts routine durability and quality control tests of its facilities.
+The quality control and supervision do not detract from Telephone's responsibility towards its customers for the quality of the services it provides.

-Pelephone complies with the requirements of Israeli Standard ISO 9001, 2008 version for mobile radio telephone (cellular) services and it undergoes periodic inspections by the Standards Institute of Israel to confirm compliance with the standard.
-The current certification is valid until December 2013.
+Telephone complies with the requirements of Israeli Standard ISO 9001, 2008 version for mobile radio telephone (cellular) services and it undergoes periodic inspections by the Standards Institute of Israel to confirm compliance with the standard.
+The IQC, control and quality certifications are valid until December 2013.

-Once a year, an inspection is conducted to ensure that Pelephone's operations comply with the requirements of the standard.
-The last inspection was in December 2011, and was successful.
+Once a year, an inspection is conducted to ensure that Telephone's operations comply with the requirements of the standard.
+The last inspection was carried out in December 2012, and was successful.